RickStrahl/LiveReloadServer/README.md

 However, there's **no support for code behind razor models** or  **loose C# `.cs` file compilation** as runtime compilation outside of Razor is not supported.
 All dynamic compilable code has to live in Razor `.shtml` content.

 ### External Assembly Support
-It is possible to use external code by explicitly important external .NET assemblies.
+It is possible to use external code by explicitly importing external .NET assemblies.
 You can add **external assemblies** by adding final dependent assemblies (not NuGet packages!) into a `./privatebin` folder below your WebRoot folder.
 Assemblies in this folder will be loaded when the site is launched and become available for access in your Razor page code.

 ## Error Page Display